 If we return back on the highest part of our ridge, there it's important that the northern and western side of it is very steep and rocky in the highest part.
 Below those walls and ravines there are some 200 m long scree fields, but below them the forests are still steep and above the Bodental valley there are still some rock crags.
 The SE side of Rjautza's ridge is also very steep in the upper part, but generally, the rock walls are much lower and below them the slopes are even hosting some mountain roads.

 Rjautza is very nice for a half-day hiking tour, on which people overcome some 800 m of altitude, usually ascending and descending by the same (normal) route.
 If the upper slopes are covered with snow, the ascent can be dangerous, and in hard winter (ice or deeper snow) the ascent should be avoided.
 In lower parts, up to the meadows below Heilige Wand) one can ride up by a mountain bike or in winter walk up by the road with snow shoes.
 For skilled hikers, the round tour with the descent by the SW ridge can be recommended.
 It requires some scrambling in a very steep and crumbly terrain.
 The eastern side of Rjautza is also appropriate for tour skiing, but the very summit part is very steep.

 From Rjautza, great are the views on the nearby high mountains of Karawanks.
 They are showing high, impressive north walls.
 Wonderful are also the views along the Karawanks range, towards the west and east.
 And towards the north, across Kärnten, the views are completely open.

 For the summit ascent, two trailheads are possible:

-There are more routes, but in 99% people are reaching the summit of Rjautza by the normal ascent route (red dots on the map left - CLICK on them!).
-Brown dots are the demanding SW ridge route.
+There are more routes, but in 99% people are reaching the summit of Rjautza by the normal ascent route (red lines and dots on the map left - CLICK on them!).
+Brown lines and dots are the demanding SW and NW ridge routes.